Codesleuth/prisam/README.md

 ## Quick start

-Below is a minimal, framework-agnostic setup.
-Plug in your own adapter where indicated.
+Below is a minimal, SQL Server setup.
+Plug in your own adapter in place of `PrismaMssql`.

 ```ts
 import { PrismaPool } from "@codesleuth/prisam";